PythonLinks/awesome-gatemate/README.md

 ## Documentation

 [Documentation]()[GateMate FPGA | Cologne Chip](https://colognechip.com/programmable-logic/gatemate/#tab-313423).
 Scroll down and click on the documentation tab.
 The data sheet is very well writen.
 Installation guide is also there.
+If you want to understand LUT trees, make sure to read the primitives library.

 [Project Peppercorn - GateMate FPGA Bitstream Documentation](https://github.com/YosysHQ/prjpeppercorn)